NathStevo97/certifications-notes/hashicorp/vault/Associate_Certification/05 - Vault Architecture/06 - Vault Auto-Unseal Overview/5 06 - Vault Auto-Unseal Overview.md

 - This can lead to issues:
     - If there are multiple Vault clusters in an organization, unsealing them can be a tiresome process heavily dependent upon the availability of users with the keys.
     - Unsealing makes the process of automating a Vault install difficult.
-        - Automation tools can easily install, configure and start Vault, but unsealing it via Shamir’s technique is heavily manual.
+        - Automation tools can easily install, configure and start Vault, but unsealing it via Shamir's technique is heavily manual.
-- To resolve these issues, Vault’s Auto-Unseal mechanism can be utilised.
+- To resolve these issues, Vault's Auto-Unseal mechanism can be utilised.

 ## Auto-Unseal Overview